 Still, 20 parameters, each with a large possible range (n) of values, can suggest a large space of $(n^{20})$ combinations to consider.
-To circumvent such a problem, experiment designs used in many scientific disciplines have long adopted an approach where the range of values for system parameters is limited to a small number of levels, typically two or three.
-As explained previously in Sec.
-2, this approach, when applied to MesoNetHS, could limit the number of combinations to $2^{20}$ (just over a million).
+To circumvent such a problem, experiment designs used in many scientific disciplines have long adopted an approach where the range of values for system parameters is limited to a small number, typically two or three, referred to by experiment designers as levels.
+As explained previously in Chapter 2, this approach, when applied to MesoNet, could limit the number of combinations to $2^{20}$ (just over a million).
 Still, running a million experiments would prove challenging when each experiment requires several days of processing time.
 Of course, individual combinations could be spread across independent processors to reduce the latency before all combinations are completed.
 For example, if $2^5$ (32) processors were available, then $2^{20}$ simulations could be reduced to only $2^{15}$ serial executions.
 However, if each simulation required two days, then these simulations would still take $2^{16}$ days to complete.
 No one is willing to wait 180 years to collect data for a sensitivity analysis.
 Adding 32 additional processors to conduct the simulations would reduce the latency to around 90 years.
 Each additional 32 processors would cut the time further.
-Perhaps one day soon computation servers will offer $2^{16}$ processors in an affordable package.
-Such a computation engine would allow us to complete $2^{20}$ MesoNetHS simulations in about one month.
+Perhaps one day soon computation servers will offer 2 processors in an affordable package.
+Such a computation engine would allow us to complete $2^{20}$ MesoNet simulations in about one month.
 In the meantime, we must adopt another approach to solve the problem.

-Many scientific disciplines face situations where the number of desired experiments (even when considering only two settings per parameter) is unaffordable due to issues of cost or time.
-The best available practice in such situations is to use orthogonal fractional factorial (OFF) experiment designs [86] tailored to provide the maximum possible information from an affordable number of experiments.
-For example, if we could afford to run only $2^8$ (256) MesoNetHS simulations, then we would use a $2^{20-12}$ OFF experiment design.
+Many scientific disciplines face situations where the number of desired experiments (even when considering only two levels per parameter) is unaffordable due to issues of cost or time.
+The best available practice in such situations is to use orthogonal fractional factorial (OFF) experiment designs [89] tailored to provide the maximum possible information from an affordable number of experiments.
+For example, if we could afford to run only $2^8$ (256) MesoNet simulations, then we would use a $2^{20-12}$ OFF experiment design.
 Such a design would select 256 combinations of parameter settings that allow us to probe the parameter space in a balanced and orthogonal form.
 A balanced experiment design means that all combinations of parameter settings will be given an equal number of observations.
 An orthogonal experiment design means that observations will be spread equally throughout the space of possible parameter combinations.
 The properties of balance and orthogonality yield significant benefits when conducting statistical and graphical analyses of experiment data.
 In addition, properly selected combinations of parameters will limit the amount of confounding that arises when analyzing experiment data.
 When confounding arises a particular observed effect cannot be clearly attributed to a single factor or interaction of factors.
-Sometimes, domain knowledge can be used to resolve the uncertainty from confounding; however, one should strive to create an experiment design that eliminates confounding among at least the main effects and as many two-term and three-term interactions as possible.
-OFF experiment designs can be combined to good effect with a ten-step graphical analysis technique used in many scientific studies conducted at NIST.
-We adopt both OFF experiment design and the NIST-recommended, ten-step graphical analysis technique in conducting the MesoNetHS sensitivity analysis.
+Sometimes, domain knowledge can be used to resolve the uncertainty from confounding; however, one should strive to create an experiment design that eliminates confounding among at least the main effects and as many two-parameter and three-parameter interactions as possible.
+OFF experiment designs can be combined to good effect with a 10-step graphical analysis technique used in many scientific studies conducted at NIST.
+This 10step technique is explained in Appendix D using detailed examples drawn from this sensitivity analysis.

-The remainder of this section is organized into eight subsections.
+The remainder of this chapter is organized into eight sections.
 Sec.
-4.1 describes our methodology for experiment design and analysis.
+4.1 outlines our method for experiment design and analysis.
 Sec.
-4.2 describes the specific experiment design used for the sensitivity analysis of MesoNetHS.
+4.2 describes the specific experiment design used for the sensitivity analysis of MesoNet.
 Sec.
 4.3 discusses the execution of the simulations and the data collection techniques.
 Sec.
-4.4 presents a correlation analysis of the 22 responses collected from each of the experiment executions.
-Sec.
-4.5 uses principal components analysis (PCA) as an alternate means to investigate relationships among the responses.
-Section 4.6 details the sensitivity analysis of MesoNetHS.
-In Sec.
-4.7 we consider the effects of buffer sizing on network behavior.
-We conclude in Sec.
-4.8.
+4.4 presents a correlation analysis of 22 responses collected from each of the experiment executions.